AleOnori98/MicroGridsPy_Doc/docs/source/index.rst

 * Possibility of simulating the connection of the mini-grid with an **existing main grid** by detailing electricity flows in both directions (electricity taken from the grid or fed into the grid), as well as the **availability of the national grid** in the event of blackouts.

-MicroGridsPy is developed in the open on GitHub [1] and contributions are very welcome: check out the :doc:`development`
+MicroGridsPy is developed in the open on GitHub [1] and contributions are very welcome: check out the :doc:`formulation`

 .. note::

    This project is under active development.

-User Guide
+Table of Contents
 --------

 .. toctree::

    intro
-   usage
+   installation
    building
+   running
+   advanced
    formulation
+   troubleshooting
    contributors
    API